 Side Note: You can also create your own storage folders within the YUMI folder on the flash drive and then just drag and drop your ISO, IMG, WIM, VHD(x), VDI.vtoy, and EFI files into those folders.
 During startup, the system will add entries for discovered items.
 Stored files can be larger than 4GB.

-25 Jan 2024 YUMI-exFAT-1.0.2.5.exe: The tool now iterates through each drive letter and then accumulates and combines all volumes/partitions that are on the same physical disk.
+Updated Oct 4, 2024 YUMI-exFAT-1.0.2.8.exe: The tool now iterates through each drive letter and then accumulates and combines all volumes/partitions that are on the same physical disk.

 Both fixed and removable disks are now displayed by default.